0ang3el/websocket-smuggle/README.md

 ### 1. WebSocket connection reverse proxying

-In real web applications client and backend communicate thourgh some reverse proxy.
+In real web applications client and backend communicate through some reverse proxy.
 Currently most of web servers, load balancer, http proxies allow to proxy WebSocket traffic.

 Let's observe how WebSocket communication should be done in case reverse proxy is envolved.
 Below an ideal picture is described.